rfo909/CFT/doc/Doc.md

 lsd   # lists directories
 ```

-The syntax for these commands correspond to how they are used in Linux/Unix (where existing), minus flags, with support for
+The syntax for these commands correspond to how they are used in Linux/Unix (where existing), minus flags,
-globbing ("*.txt" etc).
-They are meant for easy navigation around the directory trees, and for
-inspecting files, with "cat", "more" and "edit", and so on.
+with support for globbing ("*.txt" etc)

 ```
 pwd
 cd ..
 ls *.txt
+cp *.txt ../somePlace
 ```

 Run the global function _Shell to get up to date help on the CFT shell command interpreter.

 ## Paths with space